sikunzzz/Python-Dashboard/README.md

 ![hist-gas](/images/historical-gas.PNG)

 #### Monthly mean, median, maximum, minimum of gas price from tick data
-The thrid part is to compute monthly min, max mean and median for the tick data.
+The third part is to compute monthly min, max mean and median for the tick data.
 Because of the large volume of data, we can't load the entire month of tick data, so for min and max, we need to load tick data of 5 days and compute their respectively min, max and mean.
 We then find the monthly min, max and mean.

 For the median is more trickier, what have used is a binning method.
 Since I know the minimum and maximum of price and length of the data after the first iteration, I separate the interval between minimum and maximum into equally-spaced bins, i.e if the price is between 3-4, I can separate this interval into 10 bins, each of length 0.1.
 I then go through each data point and which bin this data point belong to.
 After this second iteration, then I would know the which bin the median belongs to, so the precision of the median is essentially the width of the bin.